DNWMNCR/JavaForSmallTeams/specifics/400_prefer_for_each_loops_to_for_loops.md

-## Prefer for-each loops to for loops
+## Prefer For-Each Loops to For Loops

 ### Summary